Edgecombe County serial killer: History

 The first victim of the killer was a Rocky Mount woman: 29-year-old Melody Wiggins was reported missing on May 30, 2005, with her partially stripped body being found on June 2 in rural Edgecombe County.
 Following a forensic autopsy, it was established that the woman had received several knife wounds and blows from a blunt object to the head, which proved to be fatal.

 On January 16, 2007, relatives of 43-year-old Christine Mary Boone contacted the police to report her as missing.
 The initial search proved unsuccessful, until her skeletonized remains were found on March 9, 2010.

 On May 8, 2007, Jackie Nikelia Thorpe was reported missing.
 Her corpse, in a state of severe decomposition, was found on August 17 near the Seven Bridges Road.
 She was the first victim whose remains were found at this location.

 On the afternoon of June 17, 46-year-old Joyce Renee Durham was seen for the last time in Rocky Mount.
-To this day, she hasn't been located.
+As of December 2023, she has not been located.

 In February 2008, 50-year-old Ernestine Battle went missing, her skeletonized remains found on March 14 by a farmer near the Seven Bridges Road.
 Since the body was in a state of severe decomposition, the medical examiner was unable to establish the cause of death.

 A year later, on February 5, 2009, 36-year-old Yolanda Rene Lancaster was also reported missing.
 In January 2011, her remains were found in a wooded area off the Seven Bridges Road by a group of hunters.

 About a week later, the body of 33-year-old Elizabeth Jane Smallwood was found on a soccer field in Rocky Mount.
 During the investigation, it was established that she didn't maintain contact with her relatives, due to which her exact date of disappearance is unclear.
 Based on the state of her body, it was determined that she had been killed approximately six months before the body was found.
 Smallwood was the sister of serial killer Robert Smallwood.

 On February 22, 28-year-old Taraha Shenice Nicholson was reported missing, with her body later found on March 7 near the Seven Bridges Road.
 After an autopsy, it was concluded that she had been strangled to death.

-On April 25, relatives of 31-year-old prostitute Jarniece Latonya Hargrove contacted the police to report her disappearance.
+On April 25, relatives of 31-year-old Jarniece Latonya Hargrove contacted the police to report her disappearance.
 The initial search proved fruitless, until her remains were discovered on June 29 in a wooded area, a few yards away from the Seven Bridges Road.

 On March 27, 2010, a man riding an ATV found the body of 40-year-old Roberta Williams by the side of the Seven Bridges Road.
 While investigating her killing, her relatives claimed that they had filed a statement to the authorities about Roberta's vanishing, which was subsequently denied by law enforcement.